david-beglari/Lumen/readme.md

 Laravel Lumen is a stunningly fast PHP micro-framework for building web applications with expressive, elegant syntax.
 We believe development must be an enjoyable, creative experience to be truly fulfilling.
 Lumen attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as routing, database abstraction, queueing, and caching.

-##Installation instructions
+## Installation instructions

 * `git clone <repository-url>` this repository
 * `cd Lumen`
 * `composer install`

-Please now you have to fix .env file, APP_KEY is required
+Please now you have to fix .env file

 Run

 * `php artisan migrate`
+* `php artisan passport:install`
 * `php artisan db:seed`

+uncomment key route and get APP_KEY

+please before token Bearer

 ## Official Documentation